Table of Contents

 • Two Forms of Official ID: A licensed notary will likely be involved in the closing process and will require you to swear on your identity.
 You will be required to furnish identity proof (like a passport, driving license, etc.) during the process.
 The closing process might also require you to produce secondary identity proof.

-» Paperwork for Selling a House: Everything you need to know.
+» Paperwork for Selling a House Without a Realtor: Everything you need to know.

 Closing Costs

-Seller and buyers both pay separate closing costs at closing.
+Seller and buyers both pay separate closing costs at the end.
 Seller closing costs usually consist of HOA fees, escrow fees, real estate attorney fees, and home warranty fees.

 Additionally, you need to pay the commissions for both the listing as well as the buyer agent, which is around 5% to 6%.
 If you offer seller concessions, then you might cover some buyer closing costs as well.